phlillip/PlantIO/journal/_posts/2018-11-02-fmp-marketing-and-dissemination-plan.markdown

 #### Risk & Reporting
 [//]: # (Last but not least among the five business growth drivers comes risk and reporting.
 As the business grows, so it is essential to establish controls to manage the inevitable risks that accompany rapid business development.
 The reporting element is also important for growing companies, both internally and externally.
 Management teams need to communicate clearly between themselves, to understand business performance and delivery against future targets.
 Similarly, the company needs to report effectively to external investors and other stakeholders to maintain their ongoing confidence and support.)

 **Automation is the key to scaling this business.** Both on the digital side and the hardware side.
-The consumer market should be able to essentially self-moderate the online community through earned controls, while back-end services such as [Digital Ocean](https://www.digitalocean.com/) can automatically scale to demand.
-E-commerce will be hosted on [Shopify](https://www.shopify.co.uk/) with potential to expand onto higher tiers as the business grows.
+The consumer market should be able to essentially self-moderate the online community through earned controls, while back-end services such as Digital Ocean [[4]](#ref) can automatically scale to demand.
+E-commerce will be hosted on Shopify [[5]](#ref) with potential to expand onto higher tiers as the business grows.

 #### Key Performance Indicators